Do Medical Alert Systems Work Outside The Home?

 There are numerous benefits to outdoor activity for everyone, but especially for seniors.
 AARP endorses medical alert systems.
 Studies have found that exposure to nature can help reduce depression and improve memory function.
 Exercise improves overall health, including balance and stamina.

 Stay safe!
 Most medical alert systems work outside the home, but each system offers different features and benefits.
 Always consider the user’s overall health, activity level, and location.
-Take a tour of Bay Alarm Medical’s home alert systems or contact us today, toll-free at 1-877-522-9633 to find the system that’s right for you or your loved one.
+Take a tour of Bay Alarm Medical’s home medical alert systems or contact us today, toll-free at 1-877-522-9633 to find the system that’s right for you or your loved one.

 We thought you might also like: